ckunakom/smule-song-list/README.md

 There's a work around, just annoying:
   - Additional print message was added to indicate the `next_offset`.
 If the request is not complete, `offset` will need to be change from `0` to whatever the last `next_offset` from the incomplete while-loop.
 - Updated repo to only have one main jupyter workbook.
 VPN solution answers to not having to use multiple jupyter notebooks.

+### Update 7-MAR-2021:
+- Updated the hardcoding `offset += 25` to use the values from the data, `next_offset`.
+- Updated the request and the loop code to update the user with print statement and to handle different response codes.

 ### PURPOSE